 Tosa Farmers Market is a beautiful open air market, held every Saturday throughout the summer from 8am -12pm.

 There are a plethora of farm stands selling fresh produce as well as local artists and crafters who sell their homemade goods, and the flowers, omg I’m so in love with farmers market flowers!
 You can also get fresh pour-over coffee and buy the freshest produce around (I love heirloom tomatoes, they’re so gorgeous!)
 After the farmers market you can stroll around the heart of Tosa village which has many shops to check out.
+Of course this guide for what to do in Wauwatosa (with a baby) is filled with amazing food options too!

 Next it’s time for lunch: head on over to Pizzeria Piccola.
 Pizzeria Piccola means tiny pizzeria, it’s just that!
 It’s a small pizzeria which makes individual wood-fired pizza to order.
 It’s so yummy!
 I’m not ashamed to admit I can eat a whole pizza by myself.